openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func swap(val: T): T
 ```

-Function: Swap operation using default memory ordering to set the atomic value to `val` and return the previous value.
+Function: Swap operation using default memory ordering to store the value specified by parameter `val` into the atomic type and return the previous value.

 Parameters:

 - val: T - The value to write to the atomic type.

-Return value:
+Return Value:

-- T - The previous value before the swap.
+- T - The previous value before writing.

 ### func swap(T, MemoryOrder) <sup>(deprecated)</sup>